-For the cocktails that are better stirred, not shaken, you’ll need a nice mixing glass.
-This vintage-inspired set includes 19-oz. mixing glass, two Old Fashioned glasses, a bar spoon, and a julep strainer.
+For the cocktails that are better stirred, not shaken, like the perfect Negroni, you’ll need a mixing glass.
+This vintage-inspired set includes an ultra-durable mixing glass, a bar spoon, a jigger, and a strainer.
 These will all look great sitting out on your bar cart!

 Luxardo maraschino cherries are, well, the cherry on top for any great cocktail!
 These Italian cherries are dense, chewy, and just the right amount of sweet.
-They’re great in Manhattans, Last Words, and of course a non-alcoholic Shirley Temple.
+They’re great in a Manhattan, a Last Word, and of course a non-alcoholic Shirley Temple.

 If you think ice spheres are cool (and they are, of course!), then you’ll likely want to investigate your many other options for statement-making ice.
-Beyond the silicone mold for this skull cube, check out molds in the shape of rosebuds, bulldogs, Star Wars’ Death Stars and Darth Vader, Harry Potter’s snitch plus many more.
+Beyond the silicone mold for this skull cube, check out molds in the shape of rosebuds, bulldogs, Harry Potter’s snitch, Star Wars favorites, and many more.

-Whether you’re adding mint to your Mojito, or citrus to your Lemon Drop Martini, you’re going to need a muddler to help you properly break your ingredients down.
-We love that this classic one has two ends: One end is made out of marble, and is great for muddling citrus; the other end is made of wood, which is great for fresh herbs.
+Whether you’re adding mint to your Mojito or lime to your Caipirinha, you’re going to need a muddler to help you properly break your ingredients down.
+We love that this classic one has two ends.
+One end is made out of marble and is great for muddling citrus; the other end is made of wood, which is ideal for fresh herbs.